Dawn of the Mummy: Home media

 Dawn of the Mummy has been released in VHS and DVD format.
 The film was released in region 1 by Madacy Entertainment, as a VHS transfer.
-The packaging is said to list the film's Theatrical Trailer and other Theatrical Trailers, although there is only one on the disc, it is not for the main feature, it is of a 1997 film, Road Ends.
-It does however feature an audio commentary track by director Frank Agrama.
+It features an audio commentary track by director Frank Agrama.

 The film was released uncut in the UK by Anchor Bay Entertainment.
 It features an anamorphic widescreen 1.77:1 transfer, plus the 4:3 full-screen transfer, DTS Digital Surround, Dolby Digital 2.0 & 5.1 Surround.
 The extras include Director's Audio Commentary, Stills Gallery, Production Notes, and Trailer.

 Reception

 The film has received mixed to negative reviews from critics.

 John Stanley awarded the film 2 / 4 stars stating, "Hashish smokers in a Cairo square are as exciting as it gets in this tale".

-Popcorn Pictures.com gave the film 6/10 stating, "It is an arduous struggle to get past the first half of Dawn of the Mummy but stick with it and you’ll be rewarded with one of the more entertaining zombie flicks of its period: a guilty pleasure of trashy exploitation at its finest.
-If the entire film had been as enjoyable as the last half, you’d be looking at a bonafide classic right here".
+Popcorn Pictures.com gave the film 6/10 stating, "It is an arduous struggle to get past the first half of Dawn of the Mummy but stick with it and you'll be rewarded with one of the more entertaining zombie flicks of its period: a guilty pleasure of trashy exploitation at its finest.
+If the entire film had been as enjoyable as the last half, you'd be looking at a bonafide classic right here".

 It was awarded a score of 0 / 4 by VideoHound's Golden Movie Retriever which panned the film's plot and acting.

-Remake

-Anthony Hickox wrote 2012 the script of the remake Prisoners of the Sun, which directed by Roger Christian and stars Joss Ackland, Carmen Chaplin, Nick Moran and John Rhys-Davies.
-The film was released in April 2015 in the United Kingdom on DVD and Blu-ray.